 *Because these designations commonly represent future or continuing employment relationships they currently require an SSN in the HCM POI records for account continuation and matching purposes.

 Sponsorship: OIT can create temporary campus-only identities in cases where timeliness is essential or where the relationship is new or undefined.
 Sponsorship should be used only when necessary for temporary access or until a University Enterprise Source System record can be completed and processed by the campus.
 Sponsorships are sometimes necessary for very short term service calls and access, or because university and campus systems are not yet fully integrated in a real-time fashion.
-Help desk calls and authorization are required for sponsorship.
+Learn more about sponsored affiliate accounts.